 About Hawthorn Trees

-A hawthorn tree is a hardy, fruit bearing, flower growing tree that has been known to live for up to 400 years.
-The hawthorn flowers twice a year and from the flowers come the fruit.
-Each flower produces a seed, and from the seed, shiny red berries hang in clusters from the tree.
+A hawthorn tree is a hardy, fruit-bearing, flower-growing tree that has been known to live for up to 400 years.
+The hawthorn flowers twice a year and from the flowers comes the fruit.
+Each flower produces seed, and from the seed, shiny red berries hang in clusters from the tree.

 The best climate for growing hawthorn trees is in USDA plant hardiness zones 5 through 9.
 These trees love full sun and good drainage.
 The hawthorn is a favorite among homeowners because its size and shape make it easy to prune as a hedge or use as a natural border.

 When to Prune Hawthorns

 You should never prune a hawthorn tree before it is established.
 Trimming hawthorn trees before they mature can stunt their growth.
-Your tree should grow 4 to 6 feet before pruning.
+Your tree should grow 4 to 6 feet (1-2 m.) before pruning.

 Pruning should be done when the tree is dormant, during the winter months.
 Pruning during the winter months will encourage new flower production for the following spring.

 How to Prune a Hawthorn Tree

 Proper pruning of hawthorn trees requires tools that are of good quality and sharp.
-To protect you from the 3-inch thorns that protrude from the tree trunk and branches, it is important to wear protective clothing such as long pants, long sleeve shirt, heavy work gloves and protective eye gear.
+To protect you from the 3-inch (7.5 cm.) thorns that protrude from the tree trunk and branches, it is important to wear protective clothing such as long pants, long sleeve shirt, heavy work gloves, and protective eye gear.